-Since these consist of chanwrite memory, which may be battery-backed in sections.
+Since these consist of changing data they require RAM read/write memory, which may be battery-backed in sections.

-2.4-4 Memory size
+3.4.4 Memory size

 Smaller programmable controllers normally have a fixed memory size, due in part to the physical dimensions of the unit.
 This varies in capacity between 300 and 1000 instructions depending on the manufacturer.
 This capacity may not appear large enough to be very useful, but it has been estimated that 90 % of all binary control tasks can be solved using less than 1000 instructions, so there is sufficient space to meet most users needs.